Last Updated on October 31, 2024 by Matt Musico

 Detroit Tigers: Miguel Cabrera, 9 Home Runs

 Detroit qualified for the playoffs each season between 2011 and 2014.
-This stretch included one World Series appearance for Miggy and the Tigers, but that’s all they have to show for it.
+This stretch included one World Series appearance for Miguel Cabrera and the Tigers, but that’s all they have to show for it.
 The only time Cabrera has hit more than one homer in a postseason series in the Motor City was the 2011 ALCS.

 If Detroit beat the Texas Rangers, Miggy probably would’ve taken home MVP honors.
 In 27 plate appearances, he slashed .400/.556/1.050 with three homers, seven RBI, and five runs scored.
 The remarkable part of this performance was the sheer number of extra-base hits recorded.
-Cabrera collected eight total hits in this matchup, with seven of them going for extra bases (three homers, and four doubles).
+Cabrera collected eight total hits in this matchup, with seven going for extra bases (three homers, and four doubles).

 Houston Astros: Jose Altuve, 27 Home Runs